Wimmera Superintendent Paul Margetts knows Western Victoria. He knows the unique demands placed on police posted in one or two-officer stations.

 After five years working as a supply officer at Wimmera Health Care Group, Constable Winfield submitted his application to Victoria Police in January 2017.
 Thirteen months later, he started at the academy in Melbourne.

 Part of Constable Winfield's training involved serving in different police stations for week-long placements.
-While posted at Melbourne CBD, he attended the November 2018 Bourke Street attack.
+While posted at Melbourne CBD, he attended the November 2018 Bourke Street stabbing.

 "I wasn't one of the first responding units, but I was there maintaining public order," he said.
 "There were still a fair few people in the thick of it when I arrived, so I had to get them to safety."